milomedia/tilix/_drafts/tilix-partners-with-microsoft.md

 Author: Michael Maynard
 image: http://www.tilix.uk.s3.amazonaws.com/forestry/microsoft-symbol.png
-teaser: Tilix joins the Microsoft Partner Network and looks forward to leveraging this to deliver increasing value to our clients.
+teaser: Tilix joins the Microsoft Partner Network and looks forward to leveraging membership to deliver increasing value to our clients.

 ---
 ![](http://www.tilix.uk.s3.amazonaws.com/forestry/microsoft-logo.png)

 Tilix regularly helps its clients leverage the same Microsoft services that are at the heart of its own business architecture, such as Github, Azure, Office 365 and LinkedIn.

-Therefore, it was a natural next step in Tilix's evolution to formally become a member of the Microsoft Partner Network.
+Therefore, it was a natural next step in Tilix's evolution to formally become a member of the Microsoft Partner Network (MPN).
 Tilix is pleased to announce that it has now joined this network of companies of all sizes and across all industries that work with Microsoft to drive transformation, build pivotal relationships and scale their businesses.
 This is the most powerful community of its kind – larger than Amazon Web Services (AWS) and Salesforce combined.

 According to Tilix CxO, Neil Williams: